Manaslu Trek Weather and Temperature in September

 - Experiencing sub-tropical climate in the lower region

-- Hindu and Buddhist culture, religion, temples, monasteries and other monuments
+- Hindu and Buddhist culture, religion, temples, monasteries, and other monuments

 - Meet different tribes of local people

-- Lifestyle and daily activities of lowlanders and highlanders
+- Lifestyle and daily activities of Lowlanders and Highlanders

 - Walking through beautiful valleys

-- Rivers, streams and waterfalls
+- Rivers, streams, and waterfalls

-- Stunning views of Manaslu, Nadi Chuli, Himal Chuli and more
+- Stunning views of Manaslu, Nadi Chuli, Himal Chuli, and more

-- Crossing an adventure high pass Larke La (5,106m)
+- Crossing a high adventure pass Larke La (5,106m)

 - Beautiful Glacial lake